- Allohistorical Allusion: A lot of it about...

 - Crapsack World: Well, what did you expect from Nazis winning the war?

 - Famous-Named Foreigner: The current führer and successor to Viktor Alchsneiss is named Günter Wallraff.
 In our world, that's the name of a decidedly leftist German author.
 Makes you wonder how much research they did on that.

 - Fictional United Nations: Welt-Achse (World Axis)

-- Nuke 'em: The nazis didn't hesitate to level Denver, Dallas, St. Louis and Omaha in 1950 and Pittsburgh, Atlanta, San Antonio, Salt Lake City and Calgary in 1976 when the Americans started an uprising.
+- The Nazis didn't hesitate to level Denver, Dallas, St. Louis and Omaha in 1950 and Pittsburgh, Atlanta, San Antonio, Salt Lake City and Calgary in 1976 when the Americans started an uprising.

 - Shout-Out: The picture of the Nazis deporting the Jews of Houston (happening in the 1980s) is based on the famous picture of the Warsaw Ghetto 1943.
 Except that they are wearing time-appropriate clothes - the little boy on the right has a Chicago Cubs cap.

 - Space-Filling Empire: Nazi Germany and Imperial Japan.